-As shown above, recommendations from peers (doctors, hospital managers and healthcare professionals) account for 45% (40% national recommendations from peers from the respective country and 5% international recommendations from peers from other countries) of each hospitals score.
+As shown above, recommendations from peers (doctors, hospital managers, and healthcare professionals) account for 40% (35% national recommendations from peers in the respective country, and 5% international recommendations from peers in other countries) of each hospital's score.
 They are assigned the highest weighting in the calculation of the score because medical experts are best suited to assess the quality of a hospital.
-If patient experience data was not available for a certain country Google Star Ratings were used to approximate patient satisfaction.
-Because these are less reliable as a data source the weight of patient experience in the Scoring Model was reduced to 7.5 %2.
+If patient experience data was not available for a certain country, Google star ratings were used to approximate patient satisfaction.
+Because these are less reliable as a data source, the weight of patient experience in the scoring model was reduced to 7.5 %.

-For countries where hospital quality metrics were not available the weights were re-proportioned accordingly, e.g. the weight of national recommendations from peers increases from $\frac{49}{100}$ to $\frac{49}{71}$ (69%).
+For countries where hospital quality metrics were not available, the weights were reproportioned accordingly (e.g., the weight of national recommendations from peers increases from $\frac{49}{100}$ to $\frac{49}{71}$ (69%)).

-The PROMs implementation survey score accounts for 3.5% of the overall hospital score.
-As PROMs survey participation is optional, for hospitals who did not submit a survey, the three other pillars were used with adjusted weights in the scoring model.
+The PROMs Implementation Survey score accounts for 5% of the overall hospital score.
+As PROMs survey participation is optional, for hospitals that did not submit a survey, the three other pillars were used with adjusted weights in the scoring model.